 Position Paper – Best Practices for In-Country Testing and Sample Management

-In this paper, IFPMA will describe challenges faced by Industry for in-country testing and provide recommendations for more efficient management of samples.
+In this paper, IFPMA describes challenges faced by industry for in-country testing and provide recommendations for more efficient management of samples.

 Quality control of products may be performed by visual identity testing (in the case of changes made to the product label) or by laboratory testing.
 Samples can be required for both types of assessment and country regulatory requirements with varying procedures, timelines and sample volumes apply to for different quality control categories.
 In-country quality control testing by independent laboratories is necessary to prevent the distribution of unsafe or non-conforming products.